What is the Executive Coaching Program?

-- The Role of the Head’s Spouse or Partner: This sensitive matter should be discussed not only by the new head and his spouse or partner but also by the new head and his board chair.
-To address these issues, The Education Group Executive Coach will be joined by his spouse for consultation and support, addressing both traditional and contemporary notions of the head’s spouse or partner.
+- The Role of the Head’s Spouse or Partner: This sensitive matter should be discussed not only by the new head and his spouse or partner but also by the new head and board chair.
+To address these issues, The Education Group Executive Coach will be joined by the head and their spouse/partner for consultation and support, addressing both traditional and contemporary notions of the head’s spouse/partner.

 Who Designed The Executive Coaching Program?

 The leadership team of the Executive Coaching Program are recently retired heads of school, all of whom enjoyed outstanding careers in independent schools: